On the Maximal Size of Irredundant Generating Sets in Lie Groups and Algebraic Groups: Introduction

-This paper is mainly concerned with Lie groups and algebraic groups.
-As we shall see, such problems are in fact tightly connected to finite simple groups, see Theorem \ref{thm:main-algebraic}.
-Before describing this connection, we state our first result: \begin{thm} There are $a,b>0$ such that, for every connected amenable Lie group $G$,
+In this paper we are mainly interested in Lie groups, as well as algebraic groups endowed with the Zariski topology.
+As we shall soon see, such problems are in fact closely related to analogous problems in finite groups.